lonegunmanb/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR3 - Category: Testing

 Modules **MUST** implement implement AVM unit tests that ensure compliance to AVM specifications.
+(What is AVM specifications' compliance?
+Should we enforce this principal by using some sort of policy as code tool?)

 #### ID: SNFR4 - Category: Testing